 Hey, is that a real live monster-sized alligator?
 Luckily, no. It’s an alligator made of rice straw.
-Every year in Japan the people harvest the rice, which leaves straw that you can’t eat.
-So they bundle and braid the straw into GIANT animal sculptures.
+Every year in Japan the rice harvest leaves straw that you can’t eat.
+So people bundle and braid the straw into GIANT animal sculptures.
 Judging from the bridge, this full-length alligator is probably over 10 feet tall and 30 feet long, about twice as long as a car!
 The artists also made a giant lion, gorilla, and other animals — check them out here!
 And how much straw do they use?
 What do they weigh?
 Let’s do the math to find out.

 Wee ones: What shape do the alligator’s teeth look like?